pablogd-hashi/consul-nomad-peering/README.md

    numclients = 1
    # One of the names that you should see from "gcloud iam service-accounts list --format="table(NAME)""
    gcp_sa = "<your_gcp_service_accont>"
-   cluster_name = "dcanadillas"
+   cluster_name = "hashi-hashistack-gcp-2"
-   owner = "dcanadillas-sec"
+   owner = "pablogd"
    consul_license = "<your_Consul_license_string>"
    nomad_license = "<your_Nomad_license_string>"
    dns_zone = "<use_this_variable_if_you_have_a_dns_zone>"